mathematic-inc/if-changed/README.md

 Usage: if-changed [OPTIONS] [FILES]...

 Arguments:
   [FILES]...
-File to check for dependent changes
+Files to check for dependent changes.
+By default, this will be all changed files between revisions.

 Options:
       --from-ref <FROM_REF>  The revision to compare against.
 By default, HEAD is used